-- Mystery shopper – This job scam requires the hiree to cash a cheque to pay for the shopping assignment.
+- Mystery shopper – This job scam requires the hiree to cash a cheque to pay for a shopping assignment.
 Often the amount is bigger than what the shopper expects.
-They will be asked to wire the “excess funds” to a third party.
-Later, when the cheque is found fake, the victim is left to pay the bank and shoulder the entire cost of the shopping assignment.
+They will be asked to wire the excess funds to a third party.
+Later, when the cheque is found to be fake, the victim is left to pay for the entire cost of the shopping assignment.

-- Pyramid schemes – These schemes require victims to invest a certain amount of money to buy and sell products.
-They will also be asked to recruit sellers from which they earn a fee.
-Often they will be told that their success (they are promoted to “levels”) will depend on how many people they recruit.
+- Pyramid schemes – These require victims to invest money to buy and sell products.
+They’ll be encouraged to recruit other sellers.
+They will be told that their success (or promotion to “levels”) will depend on how many people they recruit.
+This is illegal because the program will collapse when market saturation happens, meaning there are no more potential recruits.
+At this point, everyone, except for a few who are on top of the pyramid, loses money.
 A pyramid scheme is different from Multi-Level Marketing.

 Learn about the company

 - Do an online research.
 It is a major red flag if the company does not have a website.
 If it has a website, check if it is authentic.
 See if the job ad is on the website.
 Also check for contact details, an “About Us” page, description of services, etc. There have been instances when scammers use the name and website of legitimate organizations.
 Call or write an email to the company and ask about the job opening to make sure that it is real.

 - Check with the Better Business Bureau (BBB).